The Mutex Watershed and its Objective: Efficient, Parameter-Free Graph Partitioning: Theoretical characterization

 which contradicts the optimality of $\subproblem(\mathcal{G},\Ainit)$. \end{proof}

-\begin{theorem} \textbf{Optimal substructure property.} Let us consider an initial active set $\Ainit$, the optimization problem defined in Equation \ref{eq:general_MWS_obj}, and assume to have an incomplete, feasible problem (see Definition \ref{def:initialset}).
+\begin{lemma} \textbf{Optimal substructure property.} Let us consider an initial active set $\Ainit$, the optimization problem defined in Equation \ref{eq:general_MWS_obj}, and assume to have an incomplete, consistent problem (see Def. \ref{def:initialset}).
 Then it follows that: \begin{enumerate} \item After making the first greedy choice $g$, we are left with a subproblem that can be seen as a new optimization problem of the same structure; \item The optimal solution $\subproblem(\mathcal{G},\Ainit)$ is always given by the combination of the first greedy choice and the optimal solution of the remaining subproblem. \end{enumerate}